ScintillaLuz/docs/marketing_sales_intern.md

 - You know what it means to take responsibility for the job that has been assigned to you.
 - You are not afraid of committing mistakes, getting things wrong or not receiving the expected results from your campaigns: you consider every feedback valuable feedback and you react quickly.
 - You want to learn something new.
 Either is how to optimize Google Analytics reports, or to enhance a AdWords campaign, you know that is your job to grok.
-- You have a passion for the Web, and even if you don't know anything about programming you understand it's important to build a knowledge background about what's sorrounding the world of development.
+- You have a passion for the Web, and even if you don't know anything about programming you understand it's crucial to build a knowledge background about what's surrounding the world of development.
 If we speak about Stack Overflow, Linux or Github even if you don't know what they are you want to know **why they are important for us and on the market**

 ## Your responsibilities